Our Favourite Food & Drink

 Isle of Harris Distillery

 Of course it would be rude not to mention the Isle of Harris Distillery in Tarbert.
-The shop not only sells their eponymous gin but also the necessary accompaniments such as the sugar kelp aromatic water, artisan tonic water and of course pink grapefruit.
-There’s also a small wine selection to help wash down your home-cooked seafood.
-The café serves great coffee and home-baking.
+The shop not only sells their eponymous gin but it is now possible to buy their inaugural Single Malt, The Hearach.
+Dedicated gin and whisky tours should be booked in advance.
+The café serves great coffee and baking.

 Photo courtesy of Isle of Harris Distillery